Orbital symmetry fingerprints for magnetic adatoms in graphene: STM tip effects

 \end{widetext}gives the local DOS per spin, where is the Fourier transform convoluted over the the product of the $\Gamma(p,\mathbf{r})$ and $\Lambda_{x}(p)$ functions (and their respective conjugate forms), as defined in Eq. (\ref{eq:Lambda2}), (\ref{Lambdabar}) and (\ref{eq:Gamma}), (\ref{eq:Gammabar}), while $T_{x}(z,\omega)$ is by definition $\left.T(\mathbf{r},\omega)\right|_{\mathbf{R}=0}$ {[}see Eq. (\ref{eq:thetaHa}){]}, and hence independent of the horizontal distance between the tip and the adatom.

 In Fig. \ref{fig:Integrated-LDOS-Tip} we show the topography maps for LDOS in the presence of the STM tip for both sublattices in the case of an adatom sitting on top of a carbon atom (top panels) and also for an adatom on an $H$ site (lower panels).
 In those plots, we use the same set of parameters as before, $V=1$eV, $U=1$eV, $\mu=0.1$eV, $\epsilon_{0}=-0.5$eV, and additionally the parameters $\alpha_{D}=4$ eV for the band width of the tip and $\epsilon_{D}=2$eV for the Fermi energy of the tip.
 The tunneling parameters between the tip and the system where chosen to be $t_{f}=0.02$ eV and $t_{a}=t_{b}=0.2$eV.
-As expected, the plots show basically the same qualitative features as the ones shown in Fig. \ref{fig:Integrated-LDOS-around} for the actual DOS on graphene in the absence of the STM tip.
+When the STM tip is weakly coupled to the impurity, the plots show basically the same qualitative features as the ones shown in Fig. \ref{fig:Integrated-LDOS-around} for the actual DOS on graphene in the absence of the STM tip.
+Due to the small DOS in the bath, additional features reflecting the suppression of the local moment are possible when the tip gets close to the adatom \cite{Uchoa2}.